jaxtonw/Sp21-Julia-Demonstration/README.md

 ## Arrays, Vectors, and Matrices
 Will show off matrices and the *handy* Matrix operations.
+I'll add some more notes on this later, we're doing this demonstration live!

 ```
 julia> [1 2; 3 4]